Ford Focus (first generation): Overall sales and history

 In Europe, the hatchback is the biggest selling bodystyle.
 Ford attempted to market the saloon in Europe as a mini-executive car by only offering it in the Ghia trim level, something that it had tried before with the Orion of the 1980s.
 It has since given up on this strategy, and has started selling lower specified versions of the saloon.

-Despite its radical styling (the hatchback version in particular), and some controversial safety recalls in North America, the car has been a runaway success across the globe, even in the United States, where Ford has traditionally failed to successfully sell its European models.
+Despite its radical styling (the hatchback version in particular), and some controversial safety recalls in North America, the car was a runaway success across the globe, even in the United States, where Ford had traditionally failed to successfully sell its European models.
 In Europe, where the Focus was positioned at the heart of the largest market segment by volume, Ford's overall market share had declined by 25% between 1995 and 2000 as the aging Ford Escort failed to match up in technological terms to the Vauxhall/Opel Astra and Volkswagen Golf without being able to achieve compensating sales volumes in the low price sector where Korean manufacturers, in particular, were becoming increasingly competitive.
 The Focus stopped the rot for Ford in Europe, selling particularly strongly in the UK.
 This was the best-selling car in the world in 1999 through 2004.
-It was elected Car of the Year in 1999, ahead of GM's new Astra model.
+It was elected European Car of the Year in 1999, ahead of GM's new Astra model.
 The Focus won the North American Car of the Year award for 2000.

 Both versions of the Focus have been the 1999 and 2005 Semperit Irish Car of the Year In Ireland.

 The Focus, unlike the Escort, was never offered in a dedicated panel van body style; however, a commercial Focus based on the 3-door hatch is available in Europe - most commonly in Ireland.

 Ford therefore continued the Escort Van until the purpose-designed Transit Connect was introduced in 2002 as its replacement.
 A convertible version was another notable omission that was rectified with the Mk2 Coupe-Cabriolet.

 The European Focus, in 2002, according to German reports and surveys, was claimed to be the most reliable car between one and three years old in the German car market.